Modeling 100% Electrified Transportation in NYC: Energy Model

 Generation capacity and transmission infrastructure set an upper bound for the maximum instantaneous power that can be supplied to Manhattan.
 We quantify this bound as a critical reference for transportation electricity demand as follows.
 We use a synthetic but realistic network model of the New York power system with 1,814 buses, 2,202 high voltage transmission lines, and 395 generators \cite{liang2022weather}.
 For given power injections from all generators at time $t$, collected in vector $\bm{p}_t$, and power withdrawals from loads at all buses at time $t$, collected in vector $\bm{d}_t$, we approximate the resulting vector of power flows $\bm{f}_t$ using a linear mapping (DC power flow model) $\bm{f}_t =\bm{B}(\bm{M}\bm{p}_t - \bm{d}_t)$.
 Here, matrix $\bm{B}$ collects the so called power transfer distribution factors and $\bm{M}$ maps generators to buses.
 Denoting $\overline{\bm{p}}$, $\underline{\bm{p}}$ as the vectors collecting upper and lower production limits of each generator and $\overline{\bm{f}}$ as the vector collecting the maximum flow capacity of each transmission line we can find the maximum power that can be served inside Manhattan by solving the following program:

 Objective \cref{pf_model:objective} maximizes the additional load $\bm{a}_t$ indexed as $[a_{i,t}]$ for all timesteps $t\in\set{T}$, which we set to be 24 hours of one day.
 The second term in \cref{pf_model:objective} is a regularization term that ensures that the relative change of load is similar across all buses.
-Here, operator $\circ$ is the element-wise product and $\norm{\cdot}_2$ the 2-norm.
-Constraint \cref{pf_model:non_manhattan_buses} restricts the buses to which additional load can be added to buses with indices in set $\set{M}$, e.g., all buses within Manhattan.
+Operator $\circ$ is the element-wise product, $\bm{e}$ is the vector of ones, and $\norm{\cdot}_2$ the 2-norm.
+Constraint \cref{pf_model:non_manhattan_buses} defines the buses to which additional load can be added via set $\set{M}$, e.g., all buses within Manhattan.
 Constraint \cref{pf_model:balance} ensures that the system is balanced and constraints \cref{pf_model:gen_limits,pf_model:flow_limits} enforce generation and transmission capacities.
 Lastly, constraint \cref{pf_model:aux_constraints} captures additional operational constraints, such as reserve requirements.
 The full set of constraints follows \cite[Eq.~(5)]{liang2022weather}.

 We use real-world demand data published by the New York Independent System Operator \cite{nyiso_data} for demand profiles $\bm{d}_t$ and solve problem \cref{eq:pf_model} for two summer days (Aug.~3 and 28) and two winter days (Feb.~14 and 21) in 2018.
 These days have been chosen to combine high and low demand peaks with high and low wind power generation, respectively.
 Set $\set{M}$ collects the indices of all buses located in Manhattan south of 125th~St.